mcamick/mcamick/README.md

 alt ="Banner icon of author's name, Michael Amick" width="100%" height="222">

+I'm currently working on
+I'm currently learning
+In my free time (outside of coding) I'm into

 ## :us: About Me
-Experienced computer scientist and information technology professional with experience as a cyber officer and civilian in the U.S. Air Force.
-Extensively trained problem solver, leader, and instructor with experience in networking, operations, security, testing, and software development.
-I'm passionate about automation, DevOps, empowering teams, and elegant solutions.
+I'm a computer scientist, platform engineer, cyber security professional, and lifelong learner.
 I love focusing on user outcomes and am working on getting more involved in the open source community and leveraging my technical skills to support non-profit organizations.

 ## :star: Languages, Tools, & Skills